Choosing a Breath Alcohol Testing Instrument

 Or by telephone at: 307-640-5859 or 213-308-7630

-The information presented here is only general information and guidance.
+The information presented here is meant to provide general information and guidance.
 Information is deemed reliable but not guaranteed.
 Legal advice must be provided in the course of an attorney-client relationship specifically with reference to all the facts of the particular situation under consideration.
 Such is not the case here, and accordingly, the information presented here must not be relied on as a substitute for obtaining legal advice from a licensed attorney and/or the U.S. Department of Transportation Office of the General Counsel.
+When in doubt, check with your corporate legal counsel and/or the U.S. Department of Transportation Office of the General Counsel or an agent of the operating agency that covers your industry.
+Certified Training Solutions is not responsible or liable for any loss or damage relating to the use of the information in this article.
+Before relying on the material in any important matter, users should carefully evaluate its accuracy, currency, completeness and relevance for their purposes, and should obtain any appropriate professional advice relevant to their particular circumstances.